Reliability Engineering Excellence

 Ideal for those involved in asset reliability, capacity and predictive maintenance programs.
 Anyone responsible for decreasing repetitive failures and seeking investments to improve plant reliability, including reliability engineers, reliability technicians and reliability personnel.

 Each course includes a comprehensive active learning manual, morning and afternoon refreshments, lunch, and the use of a fully equipped e-business center.
 Class hours are 8:30am to 4:30pm Tuesday through Thursday.
-All students completing a class at the Life Cycle Institute will receive a certificate of completion awarding CEU’s.
+Virtual course hours that run from 11am-5pm EST. All students completing a class at the Life Cycle Institute will receive a certificate of completion awarding CEU’s.

 For More Information on Reliability Engineering Excellence Training